matelv-x/Retro-Wormhole-GIF/README.md

 Original base project: https://github.com/polklabs/stargate-retro The Retro pages being patched come from the Polklabs Retro UI project: matelv-x/Codex modification: this repository adds the wormhole/black-hole GIF overlay behavior and packaging for the SG1 v4 Retro web interface.

-How much is copied or changed: Medium Retro UI asset/HTML/CSS overlay.